drewschield/venom_population_genomics/README.md

 This repository contains details on the data processing and analysis steps taken in analyses of population genomic variation and signatures of selection in major rattlesnake venom gene regions.
 This workflow is a companion to the methods description in Schield et al. (in review).
 Analysis of recombination rates and statistics requiring phased variants are based on [recombination maps](https://figshare.com/articles/dataset/Rattlesnake_Recombination_Maps/11283224) and phased data from [Schield et al. _MBE_ 37: 1272-1294](https://academic.oup.com/mbe/advance-article-abstract/doi/10.1093/molbev/msaa003/5700722).

 Lists and reference files (i.e., BED, GFF, etc.) are in the `resources` directory.
 Shell and Python scripts are in respective `shell` and `python` directories.
 R scripts are in the `R` directory.
 Note that you may need to adjust the organization of file locations to suit your environment.
+This workflow assumes that you are returning to the main working directory after each major section (e.g., mapping, variant calling).

 If you have any questions, you can email me at drew.schield[at]colorado.edu.